 In this 3-part article series, I will discuss some of the major materials selections in countertops, and provide a case study for each.
 Part 1 deals with Granite, Natural Stone, and Wood Countertops.
-Part 2 looks at Solid and Recycled Glass Countertops.
+Part 2 looks at Solid and Recycled Glass, Marble, and Butcher Block Countertops.
 Part 3 describes a project with Quartz, Quartzite, Laminate, and Metal Countertops.

 Welcome to Part 2!